ddgenome/ddgenome.github.io/_posts/2020-10-02-grace-math-science.markdown

 So it is not the news that causes us to fear COVID-19, it is our understanding of math and science that leads us to not fear, but take this pandemic seriously.
-It is our beliefs that others have as much value as we do that we choose to sacrifice our convenience for the health and lives of others.
+It is our belief that others have as much value as we do that we choose to sacrifice our convenience for the health and lives of others.